Sorry, you need to enable JavaScript to visit this website.

 Consultation of young people

-A key remark for government institutions is that, when youth employment policies are adopted, young people and youth organizations are not always consulted about the development of such policies.
-However, it can be noted that there were several consultations with the National Youth Council of Macedonia on the Operative Plan for Employment, the revision of the Action plan for Youth Employment 2016-2020, as well as the planning process for the Youth Guarantee.
+A notable observation regarding government institutions is that, despite the adoption of youth employment policies, young people and youth organizations are not always consulted during the development of such policies.
+However, it is worth highlighting that there were consultations with the National Youth Council of Macedonia (NYCM) in key areas.
+Specifically, they were engaged in discussions related to the Operational Employment Plan, the revision of the Action Plan for Youth Employment 2016-2020, and the planning of the Youth Guarantee.
+This collaboration is an important step towards ensuring that youth perspectives are considered in policy-making, but it remains essential to strengthen these consultations to create more inclusive and effective youth employment strategies.

 Policy monitoring and evaluation

-The Employment Service Agency and the Ministry of Labor and Social Policy are responsible institutions for monitoring the implementation of the active measures for employment, in order to provide accurate information about their success.
-The effectiveness of Active Labor Market Measures (ALMM) in the country is most often analyzed by evaluating the results at the end of the duration of the measures, for example, the percentage of employed young people upon completion of internship.
-The National Employment Strategy envisages, on an annual basis, a working group led by the MLSP to inform the Government on the progress in the implementation of the Strategy.
+The Employment Service Agency and the Ministry of Economy and Labour are responsible for overseeing the implementation of active employment measures to ensure accurate assessment of their effectiveness.
+The impact of Active Labor Market Measures (ALMM) is typically evaluated based on results at the conclusion of the measures, such as the percentage of young people securing employment after completing internships.
+As outlined in the National Employment Strategy, a dedicated working group, led by the Ministry of Economy and Labour, provides annual reports to the Government on the progress of the Strategy's implementation.